hmrc/vat-service-guide/source/documentation/set-up.html.md

   * receive an agent reference number, which is the number assigned to all their existing and new clients

 <img src="figures/agent-services-account.png" alt="Agent services account diagram" style="width:200px;" />

+<a href="figures/agent-services-account.png" target="blank">Open the diagram in a new window or tab</a>

 1. Agent creates a new Government Gateway ID which becomes the agency's new Government Gateway ID and password.
 2. Agent signs in to Government Gateway account with existing agent credentials